 One of the great tax benefits to real estate is the ability to defer capital gains tax when you sell a property with the intention of purchasing a new one.
 This is called a 1031 exchange.
 There are many rules to follow with a 1031 exchange, but the significant tax savings will leave you with more money to buy more profitable properties.

-Another option is to refinance your properties once you have built equity, and use the cash you receive as a down payment on another property.
+Another option is to refinance your properties once you have built equity, and then use the cash you receive as a down payment on another property.
 If planned properly, this is a strategy you can use over and over again as your portfolio grows.

 8. Keep growing